ESSENTIAL DUTIES AND RESPONSIBILITIES:

 - No air brake restrictions

-- Must be able to occasionally maneuver an appliance dolly with a CO2 tank weighing up to 750 lbs. and 6 ft. tall using a handcart.
+- Must be able to maneuver CO2 tanks weighing up to 750 lbs. and 6 ft. tall

 - Ability to climb in and out of truck multiple times a day.